The Power of Niche

 A niche is just part of your marketing

 The secret is to remember that your niche is just a way of attracting clients to you, but it doesn’t mean you have to turn away everyone else.
-When I started out my niche was female coaches, therapists and healers.
-But I still had plenty of people (men included) who joined my programmes who were in other types of service business – the principles work just as well for an accountant, a designer or a virtual PA as they do for a coach or therapist.
+When I started out my niche was female coaches, therapists, and healers.
+But I still had plenty of people (men included) who joined my programmes who were in other types of service business – the principles work just as well for an accountant, a designer, or a virtual PA as they do for a coach or therapist.

-It wasn’t long before I was able to expand on my message to the much broader “heart-centred business owner” – but it was the very specific focus that got me up and running in the first place.
+It wasn’t long before I was able to expand on my message to the much broader “heart-centred business owner” – but it was that very specific focus that got me up and running in the first place.